AnshMittal1811/AnshMittal1811/README.md

 - 🤔 Started learning Japanese and German
 - 💬 Ask me about ML, Computer Vision (NeRFs, GANs, ViTs, CNNs) and Natural Language Processing (GPT3.5, Instruct Tuning, LLMs)
 - ⚡ Fun fact: Sunset on Mars appears to be Blue rather than Yellowish-Red at Earth
-- 🥅 June 2023 Goals: Getting the NeRFs survey paper (by including all the papers read related to the field) and submit it to arxiv
+- 🥅 2023 Goals:
+   - Getting the NeRFs survey paper (by including all the papers read related to the field) published to ACM Surveys
+   - Start working for a company
+   - Buy a Telescope
+   - Get your own office desktop setup with room for Astrophotography
 <!-- - Reading a Paper from MLSys conference and working on Python basics daily for 2023 -->

 <!-- I'm an Astronomy Lover and can talk for a day about Astronomy with anyone who is interested in the field,, Learn as much as possible about Machine Learning in the domain of Computer Vision, and Signal processing to apply this knowledge in Astronomy -->